THE DELHI INTERNATIONAL ARBITRATION CENTRE (DIAC) (ARBITRATION PROCEEDINGS) RULES 2023

-27.1 Before a hearing, the Tribunal may require any party to give a list of witnesses, including expert witnesses, whom it intends to produce, the subject matter of their testimony and its relevance to the issues.
+27.1 Before a hearing, the Tribunal may require any party to give a list of witnesses, including expert witnesses, whom it intends to examine, the subject matter of their testimony and its relevance to the issues.

-27.2 The Tribunal has the discretion to allow, refuse or limit the number of witnesses intended to be produced by a party.
-The Tribunal shall also have the discretion to restrict the time to be allocated for the oral testimony of a witness.
+27.3 The Tribunal shall also have the discretion to restrict the time to be allocated for the oral testimony of a witness.

 28. Joinder of Parties –

 28.1 A party wishing to join an additional party to the arbitration shall submit its written request for arbitration against the additional party (the "Request for Joinder") to the Coordinator.
 The date on which the Request for Joinder is received by the Coordinator shall, for all purposes, except the time for making the award, be deemed to be the date of the commencement of arbitration against the additional party.
-No additional party may be joined after the confirmation or appointment of any arbitrator, unless all parties, including the additional party, otherwise agree in writing.
+No additional party may be joined after the confirmation or appointment of any Arbitrator, unless all parties, including the additional party, otherwise agree in writing.

-29. Reference to Med-Arb. –
+29. Reference to Mediation

-29.6 If the parties settle the dispute through Mediation, the settlement agreement executed between the parties shall be forwarded to the Arbitral Tribunal, which shall, on receipt of the settlement agreement, proceed in accordance with Rule 30.
+29.6 If the parties settle the dispute through mediation, the settlement agreement executed between the parties shall be forwarded to the Arbitral Tribunal, which shall, on receipt of the settlement agreement, proceed in accordance with Rule 30.

-30. Settlement of dispute –
+30. Settlement of dispute

 30.1 The Tribunal may encourage settlement of the dispute with the agreement of the parties.